DuoPan/r-e-a-challenge/README.md

  * React app
  * URL: http://localhost:3000/  (default if the port is not used by the other program)
  * Only support desktop website
+ * Developer can set different table top size, such as 4*4, 1*3, 2*5... and these also work.

  ### Others